 In general, children and young people raised the same qualities of a good society regardless of where they lived.
-The exception to this was "opportunities", which was mentioned more frequently by children and young people living outside metropolitan Sydney.

 Differences between culturally and linguistically diverse (CALD) children and young people and non-CALD children and young people

 Children and young people from CALD and non-CALD backgrounds raised the same things as qualities of a good society for them.
 With the exception of "connectedness" and "supportive environments", each quality was reported more frequently by children and young people from CALD backgrounds.